Life Is Not a Waiting Room: Background and production

-Composition and lyrics
+Music and lyrics

 Frontman Buddy Nielsen felt that Jason Black (pictured) provided the band with more intricate basslines, something they did not have previously.

 Musically, Life Is Not a Waiting Room has been classed as post-hardcore and metalcore, drawing comparison to Further Seems Forever.
+Alternative Press described the album as representing "scene music".
 While the making-of Still Searching saw McTernan offer little input, as the songs were largely done in Zablocki's basement, he was present throughout the writing sessions for Life Is Not a Waiting Room.
 Upon hearing a guitar riff that he felt show potential, McTernan would leave the room and let the band write a song around it.
 After returning, McTernan would steer the song in a particular direction so that they could deem it completed.
 Nielsen mentioned that McTernan helped to "try and change things up" within the verse–chorus–verse structure.
 The album featured some of the band's heaviest and slowest songs.
 Nielsen said this was an intentional inclusion: "We always try to balance [between having heavy and catchy songs on] it as best as we can."
 However, he found difficulty in it: "The hardest part is trying to find the best mix of what you wanna do and what you think Senses Fail are."